Keep You in the Moment: How I Work as a Documentary Wedding Photographer

 Before the camera comes out, I think about the day.
 Not to control it, but to make it easier for real things to happen.

-• Light checks.
+Light checks.
 If confetti is under a canopy or down the aisle, I pre-meter that shade.
-If speeches are in a room with a lot of windows and natural light, I plan angles that avoid glare but keep faces.
+If speeches are in a room with a lot of windows and natural light, I plan angles that avoid glare but keep faces in the frame.

-• Quiet contingencies.
-If weather moves us inside, I know that I have fast primes lenses that will cope.
+Quiet contingencies.
+If the weather moves us inside, I know that I have fast prime lenses that will cope.

 The in-between is where moments happen